buepro/typo3-pizpalue/Documentation/Administration/UpgradeNext.rst

 Upgrade to version NEXT (not released yet)
 ==========================================

-TCEFORM configurations (4bf0c5df)
+PageTS configurations (???)
 =================================

-So far TCEFORM configurations configuring content elements (e.g. to add additional frame classes) needed to be included manually on the root page resources tab.
-Now it is added automatically.
+In order to ease usage all pageTS config is now added automatically.
+This applies as well to configurations related to TCEFORM, content elements and supported extensions.

+To manually add the configurations the parameter `enableDefaultPageTSconfig` can be disabled and the individual configurations can be added through the page properties (Field `Page TSconfig`, register `Resources`).
+The parameter `enableDefaultPageTSconfig` can be found in the module `Settings`, card `Extension Configuration`, section `pizpalue`.

 Possible impact
 ---------------

-Installations using their own configurations might get their TCEFORM configuration mixed up.
+Installations using their own configurations might get their configuration mixed up.

 Corrective action
 -----------------

-Disable adding default PageTS TCEFORM configurations in the configuration module.
+Disable adding default PageTS configurations in the module `Settings`.

 Pizpalue content elements (50d55658)
 ====================================